Agile-Labs-Tech/agilelabs-isms-policy/13 Incident mgt/README.md

 ## Collection Of Evidence

-1. TL will define the rules on how to identify, collect and preserve evidence that will be accepted as evidence in legal and other proceedings.
+1. TL will define rules for identification, collection, and preservation of digital evidence in a way that supports legal admissibility and incident learning, as required by Control 5.25.
 2. TL or SA can grant other employees access to the records belonging to another employee.

 # Records Management